Charles Broley: Eagle banding in Florida

 Newspaper and magazine accounts of Broley's work often referred to it as his "hobby," but it was anything but a pleasant pastime.
 The nests to which Broley climbed were sometimes as high as 125 feet.
 In addition to the effort and danger involved in climbing, his arms and hands were always covered in scratches, cuts, and punctures inflicted by the nestlings.
 His description of one nest hidden in a cypress swamp included that it could "be seen from a hill half a mile away, but once I enter the swamp, I have been unable to find the nest because of deep water, tangled undergrowth, and the abundance of cottonmouth snakes."
 An Atlantic article from 1957 listed other obstacles: "Some of the trees [Broley] ascends are half eaten through by fire.
 Others are so old they go down in the next storm.
 Several times in the back country Broley has been mistaken for a revenue officer, and on one occasion he nearly lost his automobile in a grass fire set to drive him off.
 When he began banding he was arrested as a suspicious character three times in one month.
 One day on the Gulf coast, among dry palmettos, he stepped back to look up at a nest and trod squarely on a coiled diamondback [rattlesnake], his heel, providentially, pinning its head to the ground."
 He was once startled by a (non-venomous) Eastern Coachwhip Snake that suddenly hissed a foot from his head while he was high in a tree at the base of an eagle nest.
 Broley sometimes wore "high 'snake' boots" when doing fieldwork, but his wife didn't think he wore them often enough.

 Bald Eagles bring odd items to their nests, and by 1947 Broley's list of such items included light bulbs, "Clorox bottle, snap clothes pin, rubber shoe, child's dress, gunny sack, sugar bag, ear of corn, many shells, white rubber ball (which an eagle was 'incubating' six weeks after its young had hatched), a fishing plug, and a 70-foot fish line with hook attached (the last-named object perhaps brought to the nest with fish)."
 He later added "a family photograph in a heavy frame, wax candles, [epiphytes], magazines, and pieces of bright-colored cloth" to the list.
 Broley gave hundreds of talks over the years to bird clubs, civic groups, etc., partly to fund his eagle work; in addition to color movies of his eagles, he sometimes regaled his audiences with a show-and-tell of some of the unusual items found in their nests.

-Broley banded much lesser numbers of Bald Eagles in the vicinity of his Delta, Ontario summer home, but those efforts were more casual and his area of field work much more restricted.
+Broley banded much lesser numbers of Bald Eagles in the vicinity of his Delta, Ontario summer home; those efforts were more casual and his area of field work much more restricted.
 By 1947 he had banded 29 eaglets in Ontario.